Nisha Pahuja

+Pahuja's previous films include the Emmy nominated The World Before Her, the feature documentary Bollywood Bound and the three-part series Diamond Road.

+This writer/artist/director was introduced to film through studying English literature, working in social services and through working as a documentary researcher.
+In 2014 Pahuja was invited to be a Resident Fellow at the Rockefeller Foundation Bellagio Center and later served on their arts selection panel from 2016-2020.

 Early life

-Pahuja moved from India to Canada with her family when she was a child.
+Pahuja moved from India to Canada with her family when she was a child in the early 1970s.
 Growing up, Nisha faced adversity as she was bombarded with a new "western lifestyle".
-She attributes her interest in film largely to her upbringing and she was constantly exposed to Hindi films and liked the roles that they offered Indian girls growing up in a Western context.

-Pahuja is also a fellow of the Bellagio Centre, which is a part of the Rockefeller Foundation.
-This foundation promotes the well-being of humanity through various initiates and conferences led by individuals such as policy makers and scholars.
-The centre has a record of positive change including the Green Revolution and the Global AIDS Vaccine Initiative.
-Pahuja has always wanted to influence positive change and be a part of projects that benefit humanity which is reflected through the main themes of many of her films.
+Growing up she was strongly influenced by Bollywood films but her creative inclinations were more geared to Literature.

 Career

-Pahuja moved from her homeland of India to Toronto, Canada, but she still maintains close ties with India and visits regularly.
-After graduating with a Bachelor of Arts, English Language and Literature from the University of Toronto, Mississauga campus, in 1994, the filmmaker became increasingly interested in the film medium.
-Although she initially set out to be a writer while in university, after making a documentary for research purposes she realized her true calling.
+Pahuja studied English Literature at the University of Toronto, with the intention of writing fiction.
+A chance meeting with local Canadian Producer, Geeta Sondhi, who hired her as a researcher on the CBC documentary "Some Kind of Arrangement" set her on the path to documentary filmmaking.

 Pahuja chose to focus her efforts on documentary filmmaking specifically because she loved seeking real individuals with real stories who paint a great picture of bigger societal problems.
 Real stories attract her because, "A human being reveals themselves to you in such a profound kind of way.
-I think I was just really drawn to that, to the idea of real people, real stories and being able to connect to them."
-At the beginning of her career, Pahuja worked as a researcher with Canadian filmmakers John Walker and Ali Kazimi.
-After gaining some experience, Nisha began her own filmmaking career and sought after characters who revealed things about our world in a broader context.
-Nisha's films are both a success back in her homeland and in North America, making her an international name.
-Instead of choosing a traditional Bollywood path, Nisha is quoted as saying "I have no plans to venture into Bollywood as I like directing real subjects" which solidifies her main focus as a film maker on the documentary category.
+I think I was just really drawn to that, to the idea of real people, real stories and being able to connect to them.".

+Early in her Career, Pahuja worked as a researcher with Canadian filmmakers John Walker and Ali Kazimi.
+Soon after, Pahuja began her own filmmaking career.